 Diabetes Prevention Program

-The San Francisco Health Service System (SFHSS) and the YMCA of San Francisco have partnered to offer the Diabetes Prevention Program at your workplace.
+The San Francisco Health Service System (SFHSS) and the YMCA of San Francisco have partnered to offer our members the Diabetes Prevention Program.
 This year-long program is based on a successful diabetes prevention program developed by Centers for Disease Control and Prevention (CDC).
-Participating in the program can help you make lifestyle changes to lose weight, improve health, and reduce your risk for type 2 diabetes.
+Participating in the program can help you make lifestyle changes to lose weight, improve health, and reduce your risk for type-2 diabetes.